survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 Sometimes it may be beneficial to use these techniques together.
 Compared to npm environment, webpack provides more flexibility, although you can mimic a lot of webpack's functionality using terminal based tricks.

+W> Installing packages globally can lead to surprising behavior.
+If you have a package installed both globally and it a project happens to contain it, executing associated terminal command (say `webpack`) will point to the version of the project.
+This won't work unless the global package exists.

 ## Version Ranges

 npm supports multiple version ranges.
 I've listed the common ones below: